 Another key factor to consider is how long the broadband contract you decide on will last.
 The best value contracts for student houses usually tie you in for a year.
 If you’re moving to a new student house after 12 months, you can opt to continue your contract as long as the provider still has coverage.

 Broadband, TV and telephone

-To make sure you’re safe and not sorry, you should always do your research when signing up for your broadband contract, and using a comparison site like MoneySuperMarket is a perfect place to start.
-Not only can you sort your deals according to speed and usage levels, but you can compare all of the UK’s major broadband providers side by side.
+To make sure you’re safe and not sorry, you should always do your research when signing up for your broadband contract and using a comparison site like MoneySuperMarket is a perfect place to start.
+Not only can you sort your deals according to speed, but you can compare all of the UK’s major broadband providers side by side.